macrat/ayd-web-scenario-plugin/REFERENCE.md

   print(res.type)       -- The type of the resource. seealso: https://chromedevtools.github.io/devtools-protocol/tot/Network/#type-ResourceType
   print(res.url)        -- The requested URL.
   print(res.status)     -- The status code of the response like 200 or 404.
-  print(res.mimetype)   -- The MIME-Type of the response body. print(res.remoteIP)   -- The server's IP address. print(res.remotePort) -- The server's network port. print(res.length)     -- The received body's length transported over network.
-This is not actual size of the body if the response compressed or encoded.
+  print(res.headers)    -- The headers received from the server. print(res.length)     -- The received body's length transported over network.
+This is not actual size of the body if the response compressed or encoded. print(res.remoteIP)   -- The server's IP address. print(res.remotePort) -- The server's network port.

   -- The response table have `read` and `lines` to read response body.
 The usage of these functions are the same as Lua's file object.
   -- If body is too large, these methods raise error.